How does surrogacy work in South Carolina?

 Once the baby is born, your case manager will come to the hospital in order to ensure that everything goes smoothly with the birth certificate and discharge process.
 She will also work with you to make sure that your parental rights are protected throughout this process.

 As you can see, the surrogacy process in South Carolina can be lengthy — but will be well worth it in the end when you are finally holding your new baby.
-Thompson Dove Law Group are here to help you get started and assist you every step of the way in this journey to becoming parents.
+The Palmetto Surrogacy team at Thompson Dove Law Group are here to help you get started and assist you every step of the way in this journey to becoming parents.
 To learn more about what your gestational surrogacy process may look like when you work with us, please call us today at 864-573-5533 or contact us online.